 Corduroy Tailoring

-Todd Snyder's Sutton in Rust and Madison in Spruce
+Sutton by Todd Snyder in Rust and Madison in Spruce

-I'm a fan of Todd's madison cut: the proportions are right, the lapels are a respectable width, and it fits me well unbearable that I can comfortably layer it with knitwear.
+I'm a Todd fan.
+Madison's cut: the proportions are right, the lapels are really wide and suit me, I can't stand the fact that it can be comfortably combined with knitwear.
 Everything I want in a fall jacket.

-If you've been looking for a nice unstudied corduroy jacket or suit, the Madison jacket in Spruce (and pants) is my recommendation.
-But trammels out all their options, they have some fun options.
+If you're looking for a nice blazer or simple corduroy suit, I recommend the Madison Spruce jacket (and pants).
+But look at all the options, there are some interesting options.

 The Coats!